 Hillside Palaces and Centuries of Culture

 Sintra was the first European site listed by UNESCO as a Cultural Landscape.
 It encompasses about 960 hectares and forms part of the Sintra-Cascais Natural Park.
 Located on granite hills less than an hour from Lisbon, its unique and mild microclimate has, since the times of the Muslim occupation, made it a favourite summer resort of kings and aristocrats, who built palaces and planted gardens and forests of immeasurable value.
-In 1995, the World Heritage Committee recognized Sintra as a unique example of a location which retains significant features of the successive cultures that occupied these lands and that still harmoniously coexist today.
+In 1995, the World Heritage Committee recognised Sintra as a unique example of a location which retains significant features of the successive cultures that occupied these lands and that still harmoniously coexist today.

 The National Palace of Sintra has been an iconic feature of the Sintra landscape for many centuries.
 Located in the historic town centre, this palace was inhabited for nearly eight centuries by the Portuguese monarchy and its court.
 The building combines various architectural styles, among which Gothic and Manueline elements stand out, together with the Mudéjar style—a harmonious combination of Muslim and Christian artistic inﬂuences—that are immediately apparent in the exuberant Hispano-Moresque tiling.
-The collections displayed within the palace also bear artistic witness to the multicultural nature of Portuguese decorative art between the sixteenth and eighteenth centuries.
+The collections displayed within the palace also bear artistic witness to the multicultural nature of Portuguese decorative art between the 16th and 18th centuries.